Dr. Kamran Khoobehi, is a specialists in cosmetic breast surgery and offer breast augmentation for women who desire fuller, shapelier breasts.

-Breast augmentation uses silicone or saline breast implants, most often placed underneath the pectoral muscle so that the contours, look and feel appear as natural as possible.
+Breast augmentation uses silicone or saline breast implants, most often placed underneath the pectoral muscle.
+Placing the implants under the muscle not only give the breast a natural contoured look but also to touch.
 Some patients may desire an autologous approach to breast enhancement.
 For these individuals, a fat transfer may be a suitable option.
 This entails taking fat from one area of the body, and placing the fat within the breasts until the desired shape and size has been achieved.

-Saline vs Silicone vs Fat
+Saline vs. Silicone vs. Fat

 Saline Breast Implants